-Others will become dependent on micromanagement, and won't dare make a move without approval.
+Others will become dependent on micromanagement and won't dare make a move without approval.
 They show no initiative for fear of being reprimanded, which leaves them ill-equipped to handle change and adapt to disruption.
 These employees don’t tend to grow over time because they have no incentive to improve their skills or demonstrate their expertise.

 Another category of employees reacts quite negatively to signs of micromanagement.
 They resist, argue, push back, and generally make a show of being unpleasant at every opportunity.
 While being micromanaged can be an incredibly unpleasant experience, these employees often become so wrapped up in showing their displeasure that their performance suffers as a result.
-The very act of trying to make them productive, then, ends up doing exactly the opposite.
+The very act of trying to make them productive then ends up doing exactly the opposite.

-In most cases, micromanagers are driven by a need to control situations and a fear of being accountable for other people's work, usually because they think that work will be of poor quality.
+In most cases, micromanagers are driven by a need to control situations and fear being accountable for other people's work, usually because they think that work will be of poor quality.
 Some other explanations for micromanaging might include: